Abhinandan-git/silver-amber-compiler/README.md

 # Silver Amber Compiler

-Silver Amber Compiler is a custom compiler for the FFO programming language, implemented entirely in C. This project aims to create a fully functional compiler, including lexical analysis (lexer), parsing (LR(1) or LALR(1) parser), and code generation, without using external tools like Flex or Bison.
+Silver Amber Compiler is a custom compiler for the FFO programming language, implemented entirely in C. This project aims to create a fully functional compiler, including lexical analysis (lexer), parsing CLR(1) parser, and code generation, without using external tools like Flex or Bison.

 ## Features
 - **Lexical Analysis**: Converts source code into tokens using a custom lexer.
-- **Parsing**: Implements an LR(1) or LALR(1) parser for syntax analysis.
+- **Parsing**: Implements an CLR(1) parser for syntax analysis.
 - **Compilation**: Translates FFO code into executable machine code.
 - **Custom Language Design**: FFO is a new programming language being developed for this project.
 - **Implemented in C**: No external dependencies or compiler generators.